raphaelmosaic/breez/README.md

 	1. ![](https://i.imgur.com/Z4qWjhi.png)

 You are able to use Breez with your selected shortcut now.
 Enter a note-taking application and try it out.

+If you want to run Breez at autostart check this out: [How to run a python script on login using pyautostart for macOS | by Aero Byte | Medium - aerobyte.medium.com/](https://aerobyte.medium.com/how-to-run-a-python-script-on-login-using-pyautostart-for-macos-539a4384a240)